African-Robotics-Unit/.github/.github/ISSUE_TEMPLATE/join-request.md

 Your request will be attended to soon.

 Please note that 2-factor authentication is required to join this org.
-Please enable this feature now under _Settings > Password and authentication > Two-factor authentication_.
+If you do not already have it, please set this feature now under _Settings > Password and authentication > Two-factor authentication_.